 Felix Leiter of the CIA is back, this time played by Norman Burton, who acquits himself quite well in the role.
 He’s still not so much an American version of 007 as he is a slightly curmudgeonly sidekick, but he’s fun, he’s capable, and he doesn’t wear out his welcome.

 Jill St. John plays the aptly named Tiffany Case, a diamond smuggler who gets tangled up with 007 when he impersonates the smuggler she hired to do her dirty work.
 She’s intended to be a mercenary–willing to adapt to any situation or sell out according to what will suit her own interests.
 But this mercenary quality is fatally undermined by the way she refuses to get her hands dirty.
 When the chips are down, she’s less than useless.
-Basically, she’s the stereotypical female sidekick in an action movie–the one who sleeps with the hero then needs to be saved.
+Basically, she’s the stereotypical female sidekick in an action movie–the one who sleeps with the hero, then needs to be saved.
 Pussy Galore proved that the world was ready for a strong Bond Girl with shifty alliances.
 It would have been much more interesting to make Tiffany Case in that mold.
 Tiffany is also a bit of a comic foil, because as I said this movie can’t decide if it wants to be taken seriously or make you laugh.
-And that pretty much sums up Tiffany Case: no one can decide what she should be.
+And that pretty much sums up Tiffany Case: no one can decide what she should be, so why should we care?

 Charles Gray barely had any screen time before his character was killed off in You Only Live Twice, but he makes up for it here by playing Ernst Stavros Blofeld and two henchmen who underwent plastic surgery to look just like him.
 And while Gray is an acceptable enough Blofeld, he lacks color or flair.
 Not that all Bond villains should be as over the top as Donald Pleasance in YOLT, but their personalities should have more heft and menace.
 To be fair, following Telly Savalas as Blofeld does Gray no favors.
 Savalas oozed personality and menace in On Her Majesty’s Secret Service, with enough of a crazy gleam that you knew not to mess with him even without the heavy theatrics.
 Gray is a standard British villain with a deep, bored voice, a furrowed brow, and not much else.